GammaTendonNine/sm64ex-wiki/Build-options.md

 Here's a list of currently available build options that turn certain features on or off.
 Append them to your `make` invocation when building, like so: `make FEATURE=1 OTHER_FEATURE=0`.

+If you're unsure whether you need to specify an option or not, just don't do it, its default value will be used automatically.

 This list may include any new build options added to the `nightly` branch.

 | Build option        | Default | Possible values                     | Description                                                                                                                                                                                                                          |